audoantrung123/Parallel-Parking-Algorithm-for-Ackermann-Robot/README.md

 Full report: [link](https://drive.google.com/drive/folders/1Jxh6SIA5WU8RnSLNCc_X52M6VD_sQgNw?usp=sharing)
 ## 1. Introduction
-Recognizing the increasing prevalence of self parking features in modern vehicles, aimed at enhancing accuracy, safety, and driver convenience, this study explores autonomous parking control on mobile robots.
-This study explores autonomous parking control on mobile robots, offering three key contributions.
-Firstly, it delivers an efficient platform for research and education, enabling researchers and students to readily grasp relevant concepts, algorithms, and techniques without requiring investment in expensive systems.
-Furthermore, the study prioritizes safety by utilizing mobile robots for algorithm testing, minimizing collision risks and potential damage.
-Finally, the robot software system, developed using the Robot Operating System (ROS) and a distributed architecture, ensures high flexibility, scalability, and reusability, facilitating seamless integration and sharing across diverse robotic projects.
-This study specifically proposes an EKF-based localization approach for automatic parallel parking, utilizing IMU and Encoder data for path planning and tracking.
-Short-range lidar enhances environmental perception, enabling parking space detection based on point cloud data.
-Algorithm B Splines algorithm optimizes the parking path, adhering to vehicle kinematic constraints while prioritizing smooth, dynamically feasible maneuvers.
-The chosen Pure Pursuit algorithm combined with Proportional-Integral controller, valued for its simplicity and stability, ensures reliable tracking with minimized errors.
+Developing autonomous parking systems is necessary for optimizing urban space and enhancing the self driving features of modern vehicles.
+However, the previous solution suffered from some challenges, such as the inability to smooth trajectory when operated on discontinuous curvature profiles and instability due to inadequate look-ahead distance selection.
+Consequently, this study proposes an autonomous parking algorithm on the mobile robots model aimed at enhancing accuracy, safety, and driver convenience.
+To this end,  we introduce an Extended Kalman Filter (EKF) -based localization approach for automatic parallel parking utilizing Inertial measurement unit (IMU)  and Encoder data for path planning and tracking.
+Additionally, the short-range Lidar is used to enhance environmental perception and enable parking space detection based on point cloud data.
+Subsequently, we propose the B  Splines algorithm to optimize the parking path adhering to vehicle kinematic constraints while prioritizing smooth, dynamically feasible maneuvers.
+Last but not least, the Pure Pursuit algorithm combined with a Proportional-Integral controller is presented to ensure reliable tracking with minimized errors.
+Building upon a parking space detection accuracy of 98% under laboratory conditions, the proposed controller achieves a peak error of only 1.8 cm with a range of 2.6 cm.
+The comprehensive experimental results prove that the proposed algorithm can obtain promising performance against previous methods.
 ## 2. Methodology

 <p align="center">